 Barbara describes herself as a “woman of few words,” but we can tell you that her actions reflect a lifetime devoted to helping others, first as a teacher and later in parish ministry and liturgical ministry.
 Read more here.

 Sister especially enjoyed teaching religion and history, and was inspired by the enthusiasm, and idealism of the high school students she taught.
 Today she continues to do what she has done all her life, reflect the goodness of God and find it in others.

-Geraldine intended on becoming a newspaper reporter, but thankfully changed her mind and entered the convent.
+Geraldine intended to become a newspaper reporter, but thankfully changed her mind and entered the convent.
 As a Sister she ministered for many years with developmentally disabled women, providing a safe and loving home and fostering their dignity.
 You’ll want to read more about Sr. Geraldine.

 Bernice became a teacher and found that teaching was a natural and joyous fit and one she excelled at for 63 years.
 Another great love for Sister was serving as a lector at Mass for 10 years.
 Reading and proclaiming God’s word gave her immense joy.
-You can read more about Sister’s teaching experiences.
+Read more about Sister here.

 Known for her creativity, Maureen has primaily served as a religious educator in many forms, and regularly leads women’s spirituality retreats.
 Learn here how Notre Dame San Jose students continue to learn and grow through a project she designed.

 Sr. Margaret is a lifelong artist who taught high school and college students, Notre Dame novices and the elderly and disabled for many years.
 She found a passion for justice and peace causes and remains an active advocate to this day.
 Read what piece of artwork graced her childhood closet altar here.